 Purchased capital assets are recorded at cost.
-Repairs and maintenance costs are charged to expense.
-Betterments, which extend the estimated life of an asset, are capitalized
+Repairs and maintenance costs are charged to expenses when incurred.
+Betterments which extend the estimated life of an asset are capitalized.

 Capital assets are amortized on a straight-line basis based on their estimated useful life as follows: